 Be honest.
 Be open.
 Be vulnerable.
 Be real.
 Let them in.
 Let them join the adventure.
 Let them see the truth.

 Everyone has many glimpses of Ryan: the open, authentic, loud, fearless, full of life, you only live once guy that will let you into his heart any day, any time.
 Then there’s me.
 I’m the polar opposite.
 My natural self wants to hide from the world and face it all alone, figure it out and make it happen.
 Or at least I thought that’s what I wanted.
 I knew the moment this adventure started it would be public.
 To know Ryan is to know he doesn’t keep secrets from the world.
 So, I jumped in and let him be without second guessing.
 What I never once thought is that I needed it to be public for me.
 The outpouring of love and support has blown me away.
 What has caught me by surprise is the new-found love of writing.
 It has become therapeutic, allowing me to gather my thoughts and see my own feelings.
 It has allowed me to double check my heart, my thoughts, my decisions.
-It has even allowed me to clearly see glimpses of His love and His guidance.
+It has even allowed me to clearly see glimpses of how powerful love truly is.
 Now, I’m thankful for being open and public about our adventure.
 I’m thankful that I can be who I am, fully appreciating Ryan for all he is.

 So, here we are: Day 2.
 New therapies mixed with existing protocols.
 Wednesday morning came quick and the first knock to the door came with a pot of coffee.
 If you are following our Facebook profiles you know what this means as we are creating amusing moments for all to enjoy.
 In case you are not up to speed, coffee time has taken a whole new meaning = coffee enema time (please see Day 1 blog for more info on coffee enemas).
 It is the first thing Ryan does when the nurse arrives at 7am and the last therapy of the day around 9ish with 3 more squeezed in throughout the day (yes, pun intended).
 After his 7am enema Ryan was able to take a bath with my help and we headed to the dining hall to enjoy our breakfast.
 Dr. Lopez joined us and we enjoyed conversing about many subjects.
 Examining our past and looking for instigators of stress was a key topic and something Dr. Lopez is passionate about discovering for each of his patients.
 After decades providing care to cancer patients he has discovered that if a patient is not able to let go of old wounds, let forgiveness envelope their heart and recognize (and release) the stresses in their life, beating cancer long term is even harder and in some, impossible.
 He has personally seen how patients who would not let go of past issues with others or forgive their own selves have stunted their ability to heal from cancer.
 Dr. Lopez firmly believes our emotions can literally impact the body and its ability to fight.
 I could tell he was excited to see how positive Ryan’s outlook continues to be.
 In a future post I’ll dive more into this specific topic as I believe stress and negative emotions are a big part of the cancer causing cocktail.
 For now we’ll move on with the day.